MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-replay.md

 ## Example TTD Trace Replay

-Use the g- command to reset the time position to the beginning of the TTD trace.
+Use the g- command to execute backwards until either an event or the beginning of the TTD trace is reached.
+The events that can stop backward execution are the same that would stop forward execution.
+In this example, the start of the trace is reached.

 ```
 0:000> g-